open-xml-templating/docxtemplater/README.md

 Functionality can be added with modules.
 Here is the list of existing modules:

-Modules developped by docxtemplater core team members :
+PRO Modules developped by docxtemplater core team :

 -	[Image module](https://docxtemplater.com/modules/image/) using the syntax: `{%image}`,
 -	[Html Module](https://docxtemplater.com/modules/html/) to insert formatted text in a docx document